Doctor of Philosophy

 - International applicants are strongly advised to secure funding for their program from external sources prior to applying to this program.
 Any funding we may be able to provide will be insufficient to cover all expenses of life and school for the duration of the program; therefore, you must have other funds available to you.

-- Students are expected to apply for external awards for which they qualify.
+- Students are expected to apply for all internal and external awards for which they qualify.

 Graduate Program Fees

-For tuition and sample fee assessments, please see the Faculty of Graduate Studies and Research - Tuition & Cost of Living Estimates.
+For tuition and sample fee assessments, please see the Faculty of Graduate Studies and Research - Tuition & Fees.

 Contact